schurhammer/gig/README.md

 ## How to use

-`gleam run -m gig example.gleam [--nogc] [--release]`
+`gleam run -m gig example.gleam [--release] [--gc] [--compiler=clang]`

-This will compile the file to `example.c` and then use gcc to create a binary named `example`.
+This will compile the file to `example.c` and then use a c compiler to create a binary named `example`.

+Also recommended to increase your stack size `ulimit -s unlimited`, otherwise stack overflows are likely (segfault).

 Optional flags:
-- nogc: disable garbage collection
 - release: enable optimisation
+- gc: enable garbage collection (note: the current gc is slow af)

 Dependencies:
-- gcc is used to compile to binary
+- clang/gcc is used to compile to binary (clang recommended)
-- Boehm GC library needs to be available (unless you use --nogc)
+- Boehm GC library needs to be available for --gc

 ## Feature / Todo List